candiceliann/4thYearProject/Yolo/README.md

 To run the original model use `python yolo_video.py --input videos/overpass.mp4 --output output/overpass.avi --yolo yolo-coco` or whatever the video input name is and desired output name.

 ### Accuracy Testing
-The dataset used for testing can be found [here](https://github.com/udacity/self-driving-car/tree/master/annotations) (Dataset 1).
+The CrowdAI dataset used for testing can be found [here](https://github.com/udacity/self-driving-car/tree/master/annotations) (Dataset 1).
 This is to be added in the `images` folder.
 Then run `python yolo_acc.py --input images/object-detection-crowdai --output output_images --yolo yolo-coco`.

+The Autti dataset used for testing can be found [here](https://github.com/udacity/self-driving-car/tree/master/annotations) (Dataset 2).
+This is to be added in the `images` folder.
+Then run `python yolo.py --input images/object-autti --output output_images --yolo yolo-coco`.

+The BDD dataset used for testing can be found [here](https://bdd-data.berkeley.edu/index.html).
+This is to be added in the `images` folder.
+Then run `python yolo_bdd.py --input images/object-bdd --output output_images --yolo yolo-coco`.

 Note: I dont think this one has been updated with the weights folder name changes, will do it later.

 Accuracies when looking at only the 'car' labels:

-CrowdAI Dataset - 60%
+CrowdAI Dataset - 59%

 Autti Dataset - 51%

-BDD dataset - 38%
+BDD dataset - 26%

 Accuracies when looking at only the 'car' labels and only the labels that matter (within a certain proximity of the vehicle):

 CrowdAI Dataset - 78%

-Autti Dataset - 65%
+Autti Dataset - 66%

-BDD dataset - 83%
+BDD dataset - 78%